onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 You choose to get the partitioned mesh in nodal connectivity, i.e. cell->vertex connectivity.

-*Remark : The object in `ParaDiGM` in which partitionned nodal meshes are stored is `part_mesh_nodal`.
+*Remark : The object in `ParaDiGM` in which partitioned nodal meshes are stored is `part_mesh_nodal`.
 Here we get this object from `mpart` to directly have access to the arrays we are interested in.*

 Let's start with the vertices composing the subdomain.
 How many vertices are there?
 What is their global number?
-What are their coordiantes?
+What are their coordinates?

 ```{code-cell}
 %%code_block -p exercise_1 -i 7